Dynamics on Trees of Spheres: Non dynamical objects

-If a graph has no cycle than it is well known that there is always a unique path connecting two distinct vertices (see for example \cite[Theorem 1.5.1]{graphtheory}). for a tree $T$ we will denote by $[v_1,v_2]$ the unique path of $T$ connecting $v_1$ to $v_2$.
+See for example Figure \ref{figure1}.
+If a graph has no cycles then it is well known that there is always a unique path connecting two distinct vertices (see for example \cite[Theorem 1.5.1]{graphtheory}).
+For a tree $T$ we will denote by $[v_1,v_2]$ the unique path of $T$ connecting $v_1$ to $v_2$.